Determination of sedimentation volume with the effect of different suspending agent

 SUSPENDING AGENT

-Suspending agent is defined as a physiologically inert substance which increases the viscosity when added to suspensions.
+Suspending agent is defined as a physiologically inert substance that increases its viscosity when added to suspensions.
 It helps in keeping the dispersed particles.
 Suspended thus there enhanced the physical stability and re-dispersion of the sediment or shaking.

 PHYSICAL STABILITY